What is a Gas Plant Operator?

 |State||Annual Mean Salary|

-Tools & Technologies Used by Gas Plant Operators
+What Tools & Technology do Gas Plant Operators Use?

 - Microsoft Excel